anandohri/8-tile-puzzle/README.md

 # arrange-game

-This is a react app for the 8-tile arrange.
+This is a react app for the 8-tile arrange game.

 Check the screen captures in the screenshots folder.